roblevintennis/the-learn-d-developer-design-patterns/chapters/03_observer.md

 Determining just what to test is a difficult task but here are some general guidelines to help with that process.

 #### Structured Basis Testing
-The main idea of [Structured Basis Testing][structured_basis_testing] is that your test cases, for a particular peice of code, are derived from the code's logic and you try to have tests in place for every possible branch.
+The main idea of [Structured Basis Testing][structured_basis_testing] is that your test cases, for a particular piece of code, are derived from the code's logic and you try to have tests in place for every possible branch.
 So at it's simplest:

 ```php
 <?php